NOAA-GSL/VxIngest/docs/decisions/scientific/sdr-0002-recalculate-all-heights-for-raobs.md

 ## Context

 This decision was actually made a couple of years ago but we are recording it now.
-Because height data from radiosondes was unreliable a decision was made with the advice of senior meteorologists to always recalculate all height values.
+Because height data from radiosondes (RAOBS) was unreliable a decision was made with the advice of senior meteorologists to always recalculate all height values.
 Currently all height values are calculated from the lowest reported height using the hypsometric equation and the reported temperature, pressure, and mixing ratio (derived from the specific humidity).

 Once the heights are calculated, all variables, including heights, are interpolated to mandatory pressure levels using logarithmic interpolation.